stevengj/nlopt/doc/docs/NLopt_Algorithms.md

 Only bound-constrained problems are supported by this algorithm.

+### AGS

+This algorithm adapted from [this repo](https://github.com/sovrasov/glob_search_nlp_solver).
+AGS can handle arbitrary objectives and nonlinear inequality constraints.
+Also bound constraints are required for this method.
+To guarantee convergence, objectives and constraints should satisfy the Lipschitz condition on the specified hyperrectangle.
+AGS employs the Hilbert curve to reduce the source problem to the univariate one.
+The algorithm divides the univariate space into intervals, generating new points by using posterior probabilities.
+On each trial AGS tries to evaluate the constraints consequently one by one.
+If some constraint is violated at this point, the next ones won't be evaluated.
+If all constraints are preserved, i.e. the trial point is feasible, AGS will evaluate the objective.
+Thus, some of constraints (except the first one) and objective can be partially undefined inside the search hyperrectangle.

+Limitation of machine arithmetic don't allow to build a tight approximation for Hilbert when the space dimension is greater than 5, so this implementation of AGS is restricted in that sense.

+AGS, like StoGO, is written in C++, but it requires C++11.
+If the library is built with [C++](NLopt_Installation.md) and compiler supports C++11, AGS will be built too.

+AGS is specified within NLopt by `NLOPT_AGS`.
+Additional parameters of AGS which are not adjustable from the common NLOpt interface are declared and described in `ags.h`.
+References:
+- Yaroslav D. Sergeyev, Dmitri L. Markin: An algorithm for solving global optimization problems with nonlinear constraints, Journal of Global Optimization, 7(4), pp 407–419, 1995
+- Strongin R.G., Sergeyev Ya.D., 2000.
+Global optimization with non-convex constraints.
+Sequential and parallel algorithms.
+Kluwer Academic
+Publishers, Dordrecht.
+- Gergel V. and Lebedev I.: Heterogeneous Parallel Computations for Solving Global Optimization Problems.
+Proc.
+Comput.
+Science 66, pp. 53–62 (2015)
+- [Implementation] (https://github.com/sovrasov/multicriterial-go) of AGS for constrained multi-objective problems.

 ### ISRES (Improved Stochastic Ranking Evolution Strategy)

 This is my implementation of the "Improved Stochastic Ranking Evolution Strategy" (ISRES) algorithm for nonlinearly-constrained global optimization (or at least semi-global; although it has heuristics to escape local optima, I'm not aware of a convergence proof), based on the method described in: